Japan Family Travel 2026: How to Plan a Trip the Whole Family will Love

 Looking for an easy, ready-to-book plan?
 Check out our 8-Day Essential Japan Family Trip with Culinary Delights for inspiration.

-This is when you can really tailor the experience to your kids' interests- anime and pop culture, high-tech experiences, or ninja and samurai activities; while still enjoying Japan's classic highlights together: amazing food, traditional temples, and outdoor scenery.
+If you have around 10 days.
+Tailor the experience to your kids' interests—anime and pop culture, high-tech experiences, or ninja and samurai activities—while still enjoying Japan's classic highlights together: amazing food, traditional temples, and outdoor scenery.

 Tips for this itinerary

-- A night in a ryokan in Hakone will let you live in Japan's charming tradition: soak in the outdoor onsen and enjoy the multi-course dinner.
-It breaks up the Tokyo-to-Kyoto transit in the best possible way.
+• A night in a ryokan in Hakone will let you live in Japan's charming tradition: soak in the outdoor onsen and enjoy the multi-course dinner.

 Interested in this itinerary?